BBVAEngineering/ember-cli-webcomponents-bundler/README.md

 }
 ```

-Inside of each entrypointPath should exist a file with the required imports named `module-imports.js` by default.
+A file named `module-imports.js` (default value) should exist inside each entrypointPath with the imports to be bundled.
 The file name can be configured in `entrypointFileName` option.

 **Example entrypoint:**